mchmarny/disco/README.md

 # disco

-Utility for bulk image, license, and vulnerability discovery in containerize workloads on GCP.
+Utility for bulk image, license, package, and vulnerability discovery in containerize workloads on GCP.

 > Note: this is a personal project, not an official Google product.